mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

 ```bash
 PIRATE -i [path to gff files] -o [output folder] -s 30,35 -a -r -t [cpu thread] -q
 ```
 - This is for 35% similarity.
-A gene is defined as a core gene if the gene is in 95 to 100% isolates in pirate, but this is usually dependent on the researcher.
+A gene is defined as a core gene if the gene is in 95 to 100% isolates in pirate, but this is usually dependent on the researcher and the aspect of one's study.

 # 3. Phylogenetics